 Local workers - Age structure - All industries

-In the Fraser Coast Regional Council, there are more younger workers (15 to 44 years) than older workers (45 year and over) in the local worker population.
+In the Fraser Coast Regional Council, there are more younger workers (15 to 44 years) than older workers (45 year and over) working in All industries.

 For example an area with young local workers may be more mobile and likely to change jobs/industries in the future while an industry with an older local workers may face succession planning issues and challenges in attracting new staff.